DiTo97/ai-code-sandbox/README.md

 - Execute code safely within the sandbox
 - Read and write files within the sandbox environment
 - Automatically clean up resources after use
-- Supports any Python image, but soon many more coding languages!
+- Supports any Python or Node.js image, but soon many more!

 ## Key Advantages